ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

   order: 30
 ---

 There is a tweet from a suspended Twitter user that shows a “ham biscuit sign” in its dark and lit-up state.
-Here’s a screenshot of the tweet:
+Here’s a screenshot of it:

 <figure
   role="figure"